Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 The notion of a graph shift, in turn, allows defining linear shift-invariant (LSI) or \textit{convolutional} filters on graphs.
 Let $\bbh = [h_0, \ldots, h_{K-1}]^\Tr$ be a vector of $K$ real coefficients.
 The graph convolution with coefficients $\bbh$ is defined as \cite{du2018graph,segarra17-linear}

-i.e., it is given by the application of an order $K$ polynomial of $\bbS$ to the signal $\bbx$.
-This is analogous to the definition of the convolution as a shift-and-sum operation in Euclidean domains.
+i.e., it is given by the application of an order $K$ polynomial of $\bbS$ to the signal $\bbx$, similarly to how the convolution is defined as a shift-and-sum operation in Euclidean domains.

 Because $\bbS$ is symmetric, it can be diagonalized as $\bbS = \bbV \bbLam \bbV^{\Hr}$.
 The matrix $\bbLam$ is a diagonal matrix whose diagonal elements are the graph eigenvalues which we assume to be ordered according to their sign and in decreasing order of absolute value, i.e., $ \lambda_{-1} \leq \lambda_{-2} \leq \ldots \leq 0 \leq \ldots \leq \lambda_2 \leq \lambda_1$.
-These are interpreted as \textit{graph frequencies}, with high magnitude eigenvalues corresponding to the low frequencies and eigenvalues close to zero to the high frequencies.
-The graph eigenvectors, given by the columns of $\bbV$, can be seen as the graph's \textit{oscillation modes}.
+These are interpreted as \textit{graph frequencies}.
+We consider \emph{high magnitude} eigenvalues to be low frequencies and \emph{low magnitude} eigenvalues to be high frequencies because we relate the graph signal's frequency with the absolute value of its normalized Rayleigh quotient.
+Explicitly, we define the frequency of a graph signal $\bbx$ as $1-\smash{\left|\frac{\bbx^\Hr\bbA\bbx}{n\bbx^\Hr\bbx}\right|}$.
+The graph eigenvectors, given by the columns of $\bbV$, can be seen as the graph's \textit{oscillation modes} \cite{sandryhaila14-freq}.
 Importantly, the eigenvectors in $\bbV$ form an orthonormal basis of $\reals^{n \times n}$ which we call the graph spectral basis.
-The graph Fourier transform (GFT) of $\bbx$ is defined as the projection of $\bbx$ onto this basis.
-Explicitly,
+The graph Fourier transform (GFT) of $\bbx$ is defined as the projection of $\bbx$ onto this basis,

 Similarly, the inverse GFT is defined as $\bbx = \bbV \hbx$.

 Substituting $\bbS=\bbV\bbLam\bbV^\Hr$ into \eqref{eqn:graph_convolution} and calculating the GFT of $\bby = \bbH(\bbS)\bbx$, we get